sam-slate/daktilo/_posts/2017-01-16-pointer-simulation.markdown

 ## Project Reflection

-I made this project to send in with an internship application fro Khan Academy, but by the time I had finished the application was closed!
+I made this project to send in with an internship application for Khan Academy, but by the time I had finished the application was closed!
 I had a ton of fun making it however :) I was basically learning the Khan Academy coding environment, JavaScript, and ProcessingJS as I was going along, so parts of the code will probably look prettier than other parts.

 I was motivated to make this project based on all the times I've been talking with students and felt everything would be easier if I just had an interactive visualization of pointers.
 I wanted the basic image of memory and I wanted the user to be able to input code.